akxlr/tbp/README.md

 ...
 libDAI built successfully!
 ```
-This produces a utility `libdai/utils/dfgmarg`, which is symlinked from `tbp/dfgmarg` and used during inference.
+This produces a utility `libdai/utils/dfgmarg` which is symlinked from `tbp/dfgmarg` and used during inference.
+See [libDAI README](libdai/README) for full installation instructions.

 ## Using MATLAB for the decomposition